jina-ai/examples/fashion-example-query/README.md

 ## QueryLanguage

 So the real magic here, if you compare it with the original HelloWorld, is that we are using QueryLanguage.
-This is happening in the index flow of each category, for example, for the ```indexer-dress.yml``` we have
+This is happening in the index and query flow of each category, for example, for the ```indexer-dress.yml``` we have

 ```
 IndexRequest: